nylas/nylas-mail/docs_src/guides/GettingStarted-2.md

 * Extend our data store to do additional things with the contact data
 * Update our sidebar to listen to, and display data from, the new store.

-In this guide, we'll fetch the GitHub profile for the currently focused contact and display a link to it, using the[GitHub API](https://developer.github.com/v3/search/).
+In this guide, we'll fetch the GitHub profile for the currently focused contact and display a link to it, using the [GitHub API](https://developer.github.com/v3/search/).

 ## Creating the Store {#creating-the-store}

-The boilerplate to create a new store which listens to`FocusedContactsStore`looks like this:
+The boilerplate to create a new store which listens to `FocusedContactsStore` looks like this:

 **lib/github-user-store.coffee**